Drug dealer James Damaso found guilty

 James Rumbaua Damaso was found guilty of having 139.1 grams of methamphetamine on him when federal agents pulled him over back in 2019.

-It took a jury less than two hours to return with a unanimous verdict in the District Court of Guam on Tuesday.
+It took a jury less than two hours to return with a unanimous verdict Tuesday in the District Court of Guam.

 The prosecution seeks a minimum of 15 years in prison.